Timeline Guide

 CDL Training Timeline — At a Glance

 Full-time CDL programs in Texas run 3–4 weeks.
 Part-time and evening programs take 6–10 weeks.
-From your first day of preparation to the day you hold your Texas CDL, most people are fully licensed in 5–9 weeks total.
-Federal law requires a minimum 14-day hold on your Commercial Learner’s Permit (CLP) before you can take the skills test — that period is built into every legitimate program.
+Many students complete the full path from permit study to passing the CDL skills test in roughly 5–9 weeks, depending on schedule, school availability, and testing dates.
+Federal law requires a minimum 14-day hold on your Commercial Learner’s Permit (CLP) before you can take the skills test — that period is built into the standard CDL training path.

 3–4 Wks